-- 1. Customer base of 411,777.
-Approximate number of customers with connections @ 90% is 370,599. - 2.
+- 1.Unmetered customer base of approximately 404,517 in 2018.
+Target over 90% with connections that can be metered without complication or over projected costs. - 2.
 Includes the cost of the meter, transmitting device and installation hardware. - 3.
 Includes the meter reading equipment and hardware to process data. - 4.
 Based on current interest rates. - 5.
 Based on current industry practice. - 6.
 Costs are reduced after the installation of all meters in the fifth year due to a reduction in required human and physical resources. - 7.
 Costs progressively increase with each year of meter installation till full implementation in the fifth year. - 8.
 Promotion of the programme on the television during first six (6) months of rollout.

-9. Cost of additional manpower and physical resources to process data.

-- 10. Costs remain constant throughout the entire 10-year period as an equal numbers of meters will be installed annually. - 11.
+- 9. Cost of additional manpower and physical resources to process data. - 10.
+Costs remain constant throughout the entire 10-year period as an equal numbers of meters will be installed annually. - 11.
 Costs progressively increase with each year of meter installation till full implementation in the tenth year.